stairlin/kargo/README.md

 kargo config
 ```

-Example or a configuration file.
+Example of a configuration file.

 ```toml
 [agent]